overviewer/Minecraft-Overviewer/docs/config.rst

 ---------------------------
-Each rendermode primitive listed above is a Python *class* that is automatically imported in the context of the config file (They come from overviewer_core.rendermodes).
+Each rendermode primitive listed above is a Python *class* that is automatically imported in the context of the config file (They come from overviewer.rendermodes).
 To define your own rendermode, simply define a list of rendermode primitive *objects* like so::

     my_rendermode = [Base(), EdgeLines(), SmoothLighting()]